zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 In this step we will perform some simple data loading tasks, to load in CSV files from Object Store into tables in our autonomous database.

-1. Now, to load or link data from this newly configured cloud storage, click on the **Data Load** link in the top left of your screen.
+1. To load or link data from our newly configured cloud storage, click on the **Data Load** link in the top left of your screen.

     ![Click on Data Load](images/backtodataload.png)